Ontario’s Roadmap to Reopen

-As of June 11, 2021, the entire province of Ontario, including the Leeds, Grenville and Lanark District Health Unit (LGLDHU) region, begins Step 1 of the Roadmap to Reopen.
+As of July 16, 2021, the entire province of Ontario, including the Leeds, Grenville and Lanark District Health Unit (LGLDHU) region, begins Step 3 of the Roadmap to Reopen.
 The Roadmap to Reopen is a three-step plan to safely and cautiously reopen the province and gradually lift public health measures.
 O. Reg.
-82/20: RULES FOR AREAS IN SHUTDOWN ZONE AND AT STEP 1 and the Roadmap to Reopen detail what public health precautions must be taken, including what types of businesses/organizations can open and operate and related public health measures.
-Check our COVID-19: Roadmap to Reopen webpage for more information.
+364/20: RULES FOR AREAS AT STEP 3 AND AT THE ROADMAP EXIT STEP and the Roadmap to Reopen detail what public health precautions must be taken, including what types of businesses/organizations can open and operate and related public health measures.
+Check our COVID-19: Roadmap to Reopen webpage for more information..

 Protecting Yourself from COVID-19 (including Vaccine)

 Information on the virus itself as well as prevention and protection measures and information about the vaccines are available in the Protection from COVID-19 section of our website.
-Check here for information about dates when the vaccine is coming to Leeds, Grenville and Lanark area.
+Check here for walk in clinic locations.

 When you do need to go out in public, take a cloth face covering/mask with you so you can put it on when you are potentially in close contact with other people.
 Check here for more information on mask wearing.